-The District Attorney's Bureau of Victim Services is available in courthouses and police stations throughout the County to assist crime victims who suffered injury or were threatened with injury.
+The District Attorney's Bureau of Victim Services is available in courthouses and police stations throughout the county to assist crime victims who suffered injury or were threatened with injury.

-Victim services representatives provide assistance and resources to victims and their families to help keep them safe.
-These victim services representatives also provide trauma-informed mental health counseling referrals to address the trauma of victimization.
+Victim services representatives provide assistance and resources to victims to help keep them safe and provide trauma-informed mental health counseling referrals to address the trauma of victimization.

-In addition to helping victims obtain restitution, victim services representatives provide crisisintervention services and necessary referrals to crime victims and their families; assist in requesting protective orders; guide crime victims through the court process; help arrange emergency shelter, food and clothing; and assist in filing for compensation through the California Victim Compensation Board.
+In addition to helping victims obtain restitution, victim services representatives provide crisis-intervention services and necessary referrals to crime victims and their families; assist in requesting protective orders; guide crime victims through the court process; help arrange emergency shelter, food and clothing; and assist in filing for compensation through the California Victim Compensation Board.

-Victims of violence or threats of violence with police reports on file may be eligible to receive compensation for qualifying losses and expenses related to the crime, such as loss of wages and relocation, medical, and counseling expenses.
+Victims of violence or threats of violence with police reports on file may be eligible to receive compensation for qualifying losses and expenses related to the crime such as loss of wages and relocation, medical and counseling expenses.